 Updating a Referral’s Status

-Note: the Status field is only editable when accessing the referral from the Global Referrals tab.
-It cannot be edited from the client record.
+Note: you can only edit the Status field from the Pending, Sent, and Denied tabs of the Global Referrals tab.
+You cannot edit the Status field from the client record.

 Scroll down to the Status field.

 Updating from the Pending Tab

-|Note: when a denied referral is saved with a response of "yes" to Send to Community Queue, a new referral will be generated. the old referral will display in the Denied tab.|
+|Note: when you save a denied referral with Send to Community Queue answered “Yes,” the system generates a new referral.
+The old referral displays in the Denied tab.|

 Updating from the Sent Tab

 You may wish to update a sent referral’s status if the client declines services or the referral was not appropriate.
 You can update a referral’s Status from the Sent tab with any status as long as the sent referral is not currently on a Community Queue or did not auto-generate a new referral to a queue.